 Every June, an annual New Shoots anthology of selected student work is launched with readings by students, mentors, and local authors.

-New Shoots is funded by ArtStarts, Vancouver School Board (VSB), and the Creative Writing Program at UBC.
+New Shoots is funded by ArtStarts, Vancouver School Board (VSB), and the School of Creative Writing at UBC.

 Locution Reading Series